PonteIneptique/specifications/Optional-Extensions.md

 If a POST request is unsuccessful because of problems with the request content (i.e., parameters or request body), then the return status code should be `400(Bad Request)` or a custom status code in the 4XX series signaling a more specific error.

-A POST request should also return `409(Conflict)` if it would create a new initial form of a document for which some text already exists.
-This would be when no "after" or "before" parameter is supplied, but at least one segment of the document already contains text (even if this text is simply an empty string).
+A POST request should also return `409(Conflict)` if it would create a new initial form of a document for which some segments already exist (even if those segments are empty).
+This would happen when no `after` or `before` parameter is supplied, but at least one segment of the document already exists on the server (even if it contains only an empty string).

-A `POST` Documents request also may not result in a text segment whose reference identifier is the same as that of an existing segment.
-If, for example, a document already includes text at the location "4.23.8", then a `POST` request which would result in a *second* location "4.23.8" should fail and return `409(Conflict)`.
+A POST Documents request also may not result in a text segment whose reference identifier is the same as that of an existing segment.
+If, for example, a document already includes a segment "4.23.8", then a POST request which would result in a *second* segment "4.23.8" should fail and return `409(Conflict)`.

 ##### Successful response headers

-The response headers after a successful `POST` Documents request should include a `Location` value.
+The response headers after a successful POST Documents request should include a `Location` value.
 This should be the URL where the newly inserted text segment(s) can be retrieved via a GET request.
 The response should also include a `Content-type` header with a value of "application/tei+xml".

+The response should also include a `Link` header as detailed in the core documentation for the Documents endpoint.
+This `Link` gives URL references for the previous and next segments of the document, a URL for the document's navigation structure, and a URL for the document's Collections metadata. __If no previous or next segment exists, those parts of the `Link` header should give the URL for the newly created segment instead.__ If the request has created multiple segments, the `next` value for the `Link` header should be the last created segment, and the `previous` value should be the first created segment.
 ##### Successful response body

-The response should also include a `Link` header as detailed in the core documentation for the Documents endpoint.
-This `Link` gives URL references for the previous and next segments of the document, a URL for the document's navigation structure, and a URL for the document's Collections metadata.

-The response body after a successful POST request should contain an XML object representing the newly created text segment(s).
-This should be identical to the response a client would get using a GET request to the `Location` indicated in the response header.
-This will also mean that in most successful requests the XML contained in the response body will be identical to the object sent by the client in the `POST`.
+The response body after a successful POST request should contain an XML object representing the newly created text segment (and any children).
+This should be identical to the response a client would receive using a GET request to the `Location` indicated in the response header.
+This will also mean that in most successful requests the XML contained in the response body will be identical to the object sent by the client in the POST.

 ##### Unsuccessful response headers